gregurco/jobeet-tutorial/docs/days/day-1.md

 ## Troubleshooting

-### Couldn't connect to Docker daemon
+### Couldn’t connect to Docker daemon

-If you have just installed the docker on linux, there's a chance you will get the error bellow.
-It's expected as the current user doesn't have enough permissions.
+If you have just installed the docker on linux, there’s a chance you will get the error bellow.
+It’s expected as the current user doesn’t have enough permissions.

 ```
 ERROR: Couldn't connect to Docker daemon at http+docker://localhost - is it running?